 What is in this leaflet

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Axit against the benefits expected for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking Axit against the benefits they expect it will have for you.

 What Axit is used for